 On February 12, the New York State Education Department (NYSED) submitted a formal request to the United States Department of Education (USDE) to waive state testing requirements at the elementary, middle, and high school levels.
-The USDE informed states that it will not grant a blanket waiver for state assessments.
-Pending a final decision from the USDE regarding NYSED’s waiver request, districts will need to prepare to proceed with the Spring 2021 test administrations.
+On April 7, the NYSED was notified the USDE chose not to approve New York State’s request for a waiver of grades 3-8 and high school testing requirements under Every Student Succeeds Act (ESSA).
+Districts will need to prepare to proceed with the Spring 2021 test administrations.

 At the March Board of Regents Meeting, there were several amendments to Commissioner’s Regulations adopted for the 2020-2021 school year.
 These amendments allow exemptions to the diploma, credential, and endorsement requirements associated with the Regents examinations, pathway assessments, alternative assessments, technical assessments, and locally developed tests and include the June and August 2021 examination administrations so that students are still able to meet their diploma requirements.
 This Fact Sheet outlines what you need to know about state assessment and diploma requirements for 2021.

 Students who have met the standards for the course of study, as locally determined, are eligible for an exemption to the examination requirements.